• Skip to primary navigation

 Serve up this savory gluten free pasta sauce with your favorite pasta.
 Your whole family will love this simple pasta with meat sauce recipe.

-When he asked me if I could make pasta this week, I wanted it to have a lot of protein.
 This family-favorite sauce has lean ground beef, but it also has medium-spice chicken sausage and bacon.
 The optional bacon gives this sauce a slightly smokey flavor, making it hard to resist.

 You will love how easy it is to cook spaghetti with ground beef!
-We used gluten free ziti noodles in this post, but this sauce works beautifully with spaghetti or even macaroni!
+We used gluten free ziti noodles in this post, but this sauce works beautifully with spaghetti or macaroni!

 Full of flavor and three different types of meat, the flavor depth of this sauce will please even your pickiest eater!
 This gluten free spaghetti sauce is sure to please!